A great-tasting, ready-in-a-minute gluten free cinnamon bun cake for 1 person. No eggs and no xanthan gum in this moist, tender cake.

 1/4 cup (29 g) confectioners’ sugar

-1 to 2 teaspoons milk or buttermilk
+1 to 2 teaspoons milk

 Grease and lightly flour the entire inside of a 4 ounce microwave-safe mug or mason jar and set it aside.
 In a small bowl, place the flour blend, dry milk, baking powder, salt, cinnamon, and sugars, and whisk to combine well.
 Add the chips, and toss to coat the chips in dry ingredients.
 In a separate small bowl, place the butter and milk, and whisk until well-combined.
 Create a well in the center of the dry ingredients and pour in the butter and milk mixture.
 Whisk the batter until it is smooth.
 Pour the batter in the prepared mug or jar.